doswelleth-zz/rbxpromos/Gameoftheday.md

 # Recommended Game Spotlight

-## [MeepCity](https://www.roblox.com/games/370731277/MeepCity) Deserves A Shoutout, As It Is Currently Right Between 2 Games That Contain Keys For The Ready Player One Event - A Very Hard Place To Be In!
+## [Treasure Hunt Simulator](https://www.roblox.com/games/1345139196/Treasure-Hunt-Simulator) Has Been Hanging Around The Popular Page, But It Really Hasent Got Much Attention From Any Roblox News Channels That It Deserves!

-## This Colorful Game Has Many Features, Such As Getting A House, Partying The Night Away, And Getting Your Own Cute Little Meep!
+## This Popular Simulator Game Is AboutFinding Tresaure And Upgrading Up Do the Point Where You NUKE Sand!

-## This Game Got SO Popular, ROBLOX Created An Offical Toy About It!
+## And With The New Black Hole Shovel And More Pets Update, You Can DESTROY The Competition!

-## Other Features Of This Game Include A Wonderful Map,  Well Scripted Animations, And Much More!
+## Some Other Features Of This Game Include Gamepasses, A Well-Scripted Map And Your Very own Private Island!